-The park is flanked by a railway line and gardens, with ash, hawthorn, hornbeam, horse chestnut and silver birch trees dotted around.
-Southwark Council has allowed the borders to go wild with barley grass, thistles, nettles, green alkanet, comfrey and black horehound; plants like ivy, rose and bramble overflow from the gardens alongside sycamore, hazel and lilac.
-Much of the grass is punctuated with yarrow and ragwort.
-In 2014 the council planted an ‘edible hedge’ on the rail side of the park.
-Among the chosen plants are cherry plum, hazel, crab apple, wild pear, blackthorn, field maple, hawthorn, honeysuckle and gooseberry.
-As this develops it will be interesting to see what insects will colonise it.
+The park sits between a railway line and back gardens, dotted with ash, hawthorn, hornbeam, horse chestnut and silver birch.
+Southwark Council has allowed the borders to grow wild — barley grass, thistles, nettles, green alkanet, comfrey and black horehound – while ivy, rose and bramble spill in from neighbouring gardens.
+Yarrow and ragwort punctuate the grass.
+An ‘edible hedge’ planted in 2014 along the railway, including cherry plum, hazel, crab apple, wild pear, blackthorn, field maple, hawthorn, honeysuckle and gooseberry, has become a rich habitat for insects.

-Over the years I have gained an intimate knowledge of life in the park.
-I know where to find the shield bugs, where the fruit flies like to hang out, the tiny blue chalcid wasp that appears in summer every day at midday on a particular rose bush, and I have become absorbed in their personalities.
+Over time, I have learned the park’s rhythms: where shield bugs gather, where fruit flies linger, and the tiny blue chalcid wasp that appears every summer day at midday on a single rose bush.

-I have witnessed speckled bush crickets mature from nymphs to adults, observed the life cycles of spiders, watched wool-carder bees patrolling their patch of nettles, and grinned at the dive-bombing antics of German wasps.
-And as the seasons progress the change in the flora and the insects that appear and disappear is a delight.
+I have watched speckled bush crickets grow from nymphs to adults, followed spider life-cycles, seen wool-carder bees patrol their nettles, and smiled at the dive-bombing antics of German wasps.
+The seasonal ebb and flow of plants and insects is endlessly absorbing.

-All my sightings are sent to Greenspace Information for Greater London (GiGL) to add to the map of wildlife in London.
+All records are submitted to Greenspace Information for Greater London (GiGL).

 Penny Metal